Finding the Right Job Candidates in 4 Simple Steps

 Once you’ve finalized your candidate persona, get sign-off from stakeholders and the full hiring team.
 Be prepared to receive some pushback, but remember that you’re able to defend your work with data.
 Down the road, build a library of candidate personas for all the roles you hire for.

-Before using the persona, answer these questions with your team.
+Before using the candidate persona, answer these questions with your hiring team.

 • Does your job description reflect your candidate persona?